Tennis

 To form the Continental Forehand Grip, follow these easy-to-understand steps:

-When using the Continental Forehand Grip, the racket should feel like an extension of your hand, as if you were holding a hammer, providing a comfortable and natural grip for most beginners.
+When using the Continental Forehand Grip, the racket should feel like an extension of your hand, as if holding a hammer.
+This provides a comfortable and natural grip for most beginners.

 Although the Continental Forehand Grip may not generate as much topspin or power as the Eastern, Western, or Semi-Western grips, its versatility makes it invaluable for learning various shots, such as volleys, serves, overheads, and slices.
 As beginners become more familiar with the game and develop their skills, they may transition to other grip styles for specific shots while retaining the Continental Grip for its multi-purpose functionality.